-NatWest also carries all the advantages of a big, established bank, such as security, customer service and a net of physical branches if you prefer to deal with your bank in person.
+Whether you’re looking for a simple current account, a business account or one that rewards you with cashback, NatWest has plenty of options.
+It even runs generous switching bonus offers from time to time to attract new customers.
+NatWest carries all the advantages of a big, established bank, such as security, customer service and a network of branches if you prefer to deal with your bank in person.

 Types of current accounts from NatWest

 NatWest current accounts come with many different options and features, so you have good chances of finding something that suits your needs.

 NatWest’s Select account is a simple option that makes it easy to manage your finances and doesn’t have a monthly fee.